-Specialisation A Specialisation is a programme of study on a particular specialised sub-discipline of a higher level within its main discipline.
-The requirement for a Specialisation is at least 20 Units of higher-level courses of a specialised nature within a Major.
-Up to 8 Units (40% of the total requirements for a Specialisation) may be used to meet (i) the Specialisation requirement and (ii) another requirement, e.g., Major, Second Major, Minor, Specialisation or other requirement.
+A Specialisation is a programme of study on a particular specialised sub-discipline of a higher level within its main discipline.

+The Unit requirement for a Specialisation is at least 20 Units of higher-level courses of a specialised nature within a Major.
+Up to 8 Units (40% of the Unit requirements for a Specialisation) may be used to meet (i) the Specialisation requirement and (ii) another requirement, e.g., General Education, Major, Second Major, Minor, Specialisation or other requirement.